 Deep Democracy: the minority’s voice is heard

 Sandra continues: “When I start working with a client, I conduct an intake interview and then give my recommendations to tackle the issue.
 My advice is always custom-made.
 For example, a large entrepreneurial organization with more than 2000 members, and an employee base of more than 200,000 people, requested me to improve the quality of the decision-making process, and specifically to improve the negotiations for the collective bargaining agreements.
-They had previously used live panels and surveys, but found that to be insufficient.
-That’s why the online dialogue is so important.”
+This branche organization – FME – had previously used live panels and surveys, but found that to be insufficient.
+That’s why the online dialogue is so important.
+We worked on this together with the Academy for Organizational Culture.”

 Fast lead time and short lines of communication